datavortex/QuanSimBench/Performance_results_submissions.md

 B) Verify that you get the "Pass=yes" result on all rows.

-C) Select the row with the highest performance and submit the following fields in a text file to santiago.betelu@datavortex.com
+C) Select the row with the highest performance and submit your results to https://docs.google.com/forms/d/e/1FAIpQLSeVwp_4FZJWyS5UsfBrtxq8PXkKJLoRvgHkpfTuOuJ-wcudiw/viewform?usp=sf_link

+the following fields in a text file to santiago.betelu@datavortex.com
 - Your name & institution
 - Computer name and vendor
 - CPU name